midigurdy/mg-docs/source/Connections.rst

 For more information on how to use the MidiGurdy via the USB connection, please refer to section :ref:`web-interface`.

+For more information on how to use the instrument as a MIDI device with your computer or tablet, please see section :ref:`midi`.

 External Synthesizer via USB-MIDI Connection
 --------------------------------------------